nixworks/public/news/2015/10/26/index.md

 ##### Saudi Arabia
 ### [Saudi Arabia's Supreme Court upholds the death sentence of Shiite cleric Sheikh Nimr al-Nimr, who was found guilty of sedition and other charges following his involvement in the 2011 Arab Spring Movement. ](/news/2015/10/26/saudi-arabia-s-supreme-court-upholds-the-death-sentence-of-shiite-cleric-sheikh-nimr-al-nimr-who-was-found-guilty-of-sedition-and-other-cha.md)
-_Context: Shiite cleric, Saudi Arabia, Arab Spring, Supreme Court, Sheikh Nimr, sedition_
+_Context: Arab Spring, Supreme Court, sedition, Shiite cleric, Saudi Arabia, Sheikh Nimr_

 ##### Saudi Royal Family
 ### [A member of the Saudi Royal Family and four other people are detained in Lebanon for attempting to smuggle about two tons of Captagon pills and some cocaine on a private jet.
 This is the largest drug seizure in the history of Beirut's Rafik Hariri International Airport, according to Lebanon's state-run National News Agency. ](/news/2015/10/26/a-member-of-the-saudi-royal-family-and-four-other-people-are-detained-in-lebanon-for-attempting-to-smuggle-about-two-tons-of-captagon-pills.md)